Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 Another example is Allicin, a phytochemical found in onion and garlic with natural antibiotic properties that are available when eaten raw but are also reduced significantly through cooking.

-The study concluded that “The consumption of a raw food diet associated with a high loss of body weight.
-Since many raw food dieters exhibited underweight and amenorrhea, a very strict raw food diet cannot be recommended on a long-term basis”.
+The study concluded that “Consuming a raw food diet is associated with a high body weight loss.
+Since many raw food dieters exhibited underweight and amenorrhea, a rigorous raw food diet cannot be recommended on a long-term basis”.

 Be alive and healthy!

-Anthelme Brillat- Savarin, the writer of Physiologie du Gout, ou Meditations de Gastronomie Transcendante, says “You are what you eat”.
+Anthelme Brillat-Savarin, the writer of Physiologie du Gout, ou Meditations de Gastronomie Transcendante, says, “You are what you eat”.

 1. Raw Food Diet by Breast Cancer Organization; Date: May 08, 2013.